This is a page listing characters in Aliens

 "I prefer the term "Artificial Person" myself."

-The android executive officer assigned to the Sulaco and was primarily responsible for planetary maneuvering.
+The android executive officer assigned to the Sulaco, primarily responsible for planetary maneuvering.
 Unlike Ash, he was loyal to his seniors, colleagues and especially Ripley.
 Although Bishop tried to be friendly to Ripley, she did not trust him until he had proved himself.

-- Artificial Blood: White, in a Call Back to the first film, as shown in his Robotic Reveal.
+- Alien Blood: White, in a Call Back to the first film, as shown in his Robotic Reveal.

 - Artificial Human: He's even gooey inside.